walterhiggins/ScriptCraft/README.md

  * To get started using ScriptCraft to Learn JavaScript, read [The Young Person's Guide to Programming in Minecraft][yp].
  * The ScriptCraft [API documentation][api].
- * To delve deeper into creating your own minecraft mod for use by others, read [Creating a complete Minecraft Mod in JavaScript][mm].
+ * To delve deeper into creating your own Minecraft mod for use by others, read [Creating a complete Minecraft Mod in JavaScript][mm].
  * Take a look at some [examples][ex].
  * Buy the Official ScriptCraft Book [A Beginner's Guide to Writing Minecraft Plugins in JavaScript][book].